 So, without further ado, let’s get to it!

 Macchiato: Intensity and richness

 A macchiato is a type of coffee that has an extreme ratio between milk and espresso.
 The name can be confusing, but it’s a simple drink to make.
 It originates from Italy in the early 1900s when espresso became more popular, and Italian baristas wanted a way to create variations on this drink without using two cups.
-They made the macchiato by combining hot milk with espresso poured over it quickly, so there wasn’t much time for the foam to form.
+They made the macchiato by topping espresso with a dash of milk, so there wasn’t much time for the foam to form.

-Currently, macchiatos are most often made with a shot of espresso and a small quantity of steamed milk to create foam on top of it.
+Currently, macchiatos are most often made with a shot of espresso and a small quantity of steamed milk to create a layer of foam on its top.